[(1) If the [FCA] proposes to take action against a person under section 131G, it must give the person a warning notice.

 (4) If the [FCA] decides to take action against a person under section 131G, it must give the person a decision notice.

-(5) A decision notice about the imposition of a penalty must state the amount of the penalty.
+(5) A decision notice about the imposition of a penalty must state the amount

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.